 The City of Moorpark is committed to maintaining the natural beauty of its public spaces through sustainable landscape design that conserves natural resources.
-The latest example is along Tierra Rejada Road, where work has begun to revitalize the landscaping between Spring Road and Courtney Lane.
+The latest example is along Tierra Rejada Road, where plans are underway to revitalize the landscaping between Spring Road and Courtney Lane.

 Share Your Comments